rbong/rhcsa-open-guide/index.md

 which is the version of RHEL targeted by EX200 at the time of writing.
 This guide sometimes includes general Linux knowledge.

-This guide has no express guarantee that you will pass any exam.
+This guide doesn't guarantee that you will pass any exam.

 ## Intended audience